stanislaw/SoftwareDesignHeuristics/README.md

 ### Control

 - One of the key concerns is Control: where control should or should not be, what should have control (be active) and what should not have (passive).
 - The lower-level modules should not have control over higher-level modules.
 It is not only about not having higher-level module imported in lower-level modules and making everything to work through protocols/interfaces but more about what is the flow of control: "what controls what".
+- **Overlapping control.** Overlapping things is a challenge for a human mind and therefore is bad for the whole software lifecycle: design, development, testing and maintenance.
+This might be two or more classes that do the same thing.
+This might be two or more people whose responsibilities overlap Nancy Levenson says Overlapping Control is one of the greatest sources of safety
+problems: two controllers whose areas of responsibilities overlap (see "Engineering a Safer World").
+See also "Two almost identical entities" and "Shadowing/Masking".

 ### Separation / partitioning